The controlled SWAP test for determining quantum entanglement: Background

 Finally, another Hadamard gate is applied to the control qubit.
 The resulting composite state is then

-It is clearly seen that if $\ket{\phi} = \ket{\psi}$ the control qubit will be in $\ket{0}_C$ with absolute certainty.
-Measuring $\ket{1}_C$ therefore proves that the two states $A$ and $B$ are inequivalent.
-Confidence that the two states are identical is achieved with multiple measurements \cite{number, patent, digital}.
+It is clear that if $\ket{\phi} = \ket{\psi}$, the control qubit will be in $\ket{0}_C$ with absolute certainty.
+Measuring the control qubit in $\ket{1}_C$ therefore proves that the two states $A$ and $B$ are inequivalent.
+If the two states are identical, confidence of this outcome is increased by repeating the test and obtaining multiple measurements of $\ket{0}_C$ with no measurements of $\ket{1}_C$ \cite{number, patent, digital}.